ch7ck/CoffeeHouse/README.md

 # CoffeeHouse

-RaspberryPi's are the prototypers swiss-army knife.
-This repo aims to make getting them up and running quickly.
+RaspberryPi's are the prototypers swiss-army knife (:switzerland::knife:).
+This repo aims to get you working on your prototype rather than debugging your Pi.
+The handful of things that are currently covered include:

 - [x] Create SSH Key-Pair
 - [x] Downloading Raspbian